Women’s Health

 Work animals in rural Nicaragua can form the cornerstone of the community.
 When these animals are in poor health, so too are the community members depending on them for their livelihood.
 According to Central America Data, there are fewer than 1,000 veterinarians throughout the entire country of Nicaragua.

 In 2022, HOLA partnered with the NGO, Nico Love, to run a spay/neuter and wellness clinic in the community of Villa Guadalupe.
 At this clinic, HOLA volunteers funded and assisted the treatment of 398 animals.
-This partnership has remained a fruitful one with HOLA and Nica Love partnering on two similar clinics in the community of Villa Del Carmen 2023, with two further clinics planned in 2024.
+In 2023, HOLA and Nica Love partnered on two similar clinics in the community of Villa Del Carmen.
+Across the past two years, HOLA / Nica Love volunteers have participated in spay / neuter clinics in the city of Granada, working alongside Nicaraguan veterinarians to provide these surgeries to over 150 animals.

 Additionally, The Jamie Byers fund, established in memory of one of HOLA’s original founders, helps fund tuition scholarships for financially disadvantage veterinary students in Nicaragua who have demonstrated a commitment to community service.